 Address Location

-I know we continue to beat this drum, but address location makes a HUGE difference in the security and privacy of your virtual mailbox.
+I know we continue to beat this drum, but verifying the physical address location makes a HUGE difference in the security and privacy of your virtual mailbox.

 Go onto Google Street View to see the address location.
 Is it in a strip mall or a business park?
 Does it have security cameras around it?